 Credit Suisse is known and respected worldwide as a leading financial institution.
-However, it is also involved in the refining of precious metals and commissions the production of gold, silver and platinum bars.
-The bullion products of Credit Suisse are often a bit more affordable than those of other leading brands but they are only available in a limited number of different sizes.
+However, it is also involved in the refining of precious metals and commissions the production of gold, silver, platinum and palladium bars.
+The bullion products of Credit Suisse are often a bit more affordable than those of other leading brands but they are only available in a limited number of different sizes and not all dealers carry them in their inventories.
 Investors who want to buy their precious metals with the lowest possible premium over the spot price often choose Credit Suisse over other brands.
-They are rewarded with high purity bullion (99.99% for gold) without fancy designs (with the exception of the Liberty bars, which bear the likeness of the Statue of Liberty on their reverse side) from one of the most respected financial institutions in the world.
+So it is no surprise that Credit Suisse bars are often traded between banks.
+Private investors can source the bars more easily from the secondary market.
+The bars are usually without fancy designs with the exception of the Liberty bars, which bear the likeness of the Statue of Liberty on their reverse side.

 Credit Suisse is one of the leading financial institutions in the world.
 Its headquarter is based in Zurich, Switzerland.
 Production of Credit Suisse's products takes place at the Valcambi Suisse Mint in Balerna (Swiss canton of Ticino).

 Credit Suisse was founded by Alfred Escher in 1856 and was originally named "Schweizerische Kreditanstalt" (Swiss Credit Institution).
 In its early days, the bank was instrumental in the financing of Switzerland’s first railways and it made great contributions in the development of a functioning currency system.
 After both World Wars, Credit Suisse funded reconstruction projects in many countries.
 Credit Suisse is estimated to have been one of the least affected financial institutions in the world's financial crisis of 2008.

 Credit Suisse's reputation and long history as a leading financial institution together with the relatively low premiums for their high purity bullion products makes them a popular choice with investors worldwide.